7 unique New Year's Eve spots in Australia

-Somewhere between Sydney and Coffs Harbour, you’ll stumble across Newcastle, a coastal city which is fast becoming a force to be reckoned with in Australia.
+Easily accessible by train from Sydney, you’ll stumble across Newcastle, a coastal city which is fast becoming a force to be reckoned with in Australia.
 Get down to Newcastle Harbour with a picnic blanket and esky for a night to a remember.
-In the Queen’s Wharf precinct, you’ll find live music, a huge range of food and drink stalls and a colourful array of street performers.
-The fireworks will be shown nice at early at 9pm.
+Around town you’ll find live music, a huge range of food and drink options and a colourful array of street performers.
 Join one of the countless 'dos in the pubs or embrace your inner granny and get an early night – the choice is yours!

 Kicking off the New Year at the gateway to the Great Barrier Reef?
 Yes please!
-This lively city was never gonna let Brisbane have all the fun.
+This lively city was never going to let Brisbane have all the fun.
 Hit Cairns Esplanade to join the party, with plenty of action happening all day.
-In addition to live music, stalls and rides as far as the eye can see, there will be 9pm and midnight fireworks displays that give Sydney a run for its money.
+Live music, stalls and rides and of course fireworks displays (that we've heard give Sydney a run for its money).
 The best part is you won’t be gasping for air in a massive crowd, with plenty of prime viewing space along the Esplanade.
 Afterwards, join the infamous nightlife or turn in at a decent hour.
-Perhaps you’d like to spend the first day of 2020 amongst tropical fish...
+Perhaps you’d like to spend the first day of 2023 amongst tropical fish...

 Once the schoolies clear out, Surfers Paradise starts prepping for their New Year’s celebrations, which are truly something special.
-The annual Surfers Paradise Carnival will be in full swing with daily fun from 3pm-9pm.
-Fireworks are scheduled for both 8pm and midnight which are best viewed at the iconic Surfers Paradise sign.
+Festvities are carnival-like and will be in full swing by the time the fireworks explode over the iconic Surfers Paradise sign.
 Spend the evening wandering along the beach or perusing the nightlife on Cavill Ave and dance until you drop - there's a reason everyone goes to Surfers when they're looking for a great time.
-The next day, how about making (and ticking off) a New Year's resolution to learn to surf?
-Go on, it will only take two hours.
+The next day, how about making (and ticking off) a New Year's resolution and learn to surf?

 Photo: Greg Snell

 It really doesn’t get much better than this.
-Mt Lofty is about 15km east of the Adelaide City Centre and has panoramic views of the entire city.
-But don't worry - it's a bit of a hidden gem.
+The Mt Lofty is just 15km east of the Adelaide City Centre and has panoramic views of the entire city.
+But don't worry - this one is a bit of a hidden gem.
 Make the hike with some snacks and non-alcoholic bevs and see ALL the fireworks displays in Adelaide at once (legal or otherwise)!
 You never know what you’re going to see or who you'll meet when you're on top of the world.
 It’s an ultra-romantic (and Instagrammable) venue if you’re travelling with that special someone, or a great spot for a great time with great friends.